luntropy/data-warehouse-db/README.md

 # Data Warehouse
 ## Purpose
-Scripts used to prepare given data and automatically insert it in the database.
+Scripts used to prepare a given data and automatically insert it in a database.

 ## About the scripts
 - The script "initial_db.py" prepares the given data and inserts it in the initial database.
-- The script "data_warehouse.py" extracts data from the initial database, prepares it and inserts it in the data warehouse.
+- The script "data_warehouse.py" extracts the data from the initial database, prepares it and inserts it in the data warehouse.

 - Data: [Here](https://sorry.vse.cz/~berka/challenge/pkdd1999/berka.htm)